Orquestra Barroca Casa da Música

 BIOGRAphy

-Orquestra Barroca Casa da Música was formed in 2006 with the aim of performing Baroque music from a historically informed perspective.
-In addition to its regular work with its principal conductor, Laurence Cummings, the orchestra has performed under the direction of renowned conductors such as Rinaldo Alessandrini, Alfredo Bernardini, Amandine Beyer, Fabio Biondi, Harry Christophers, Antonio Florio, Paul Hillier, Paul McCreesh, Riccardo Minasi, Hervé Niquet, Andrew Parrott, Rachel Podger, Christophe Rousset, Dmitri Sinkovsky, Andreas Staier, and Masaaki Suzuki.
-The orchestra has also worked with esteemed soloists such as Andreas Staier, Roberta Invernizzi, Franco Fagioli, Peter Kooij, Dmitri Sinkovsky, Alina Ibragimova, Rachel Podger, Marie Lys, Iestyn Davies, Rowan Pierce, Andreas Scholl, Pieter Wispelwey, and ensembles such as The Sixteen, Coro Casa da Música, and Coro Infantil Casa da Música.
+Orquestra Barroca Casa da Música was formed in 2006 to perform Baroque music from a historically informed perspective.
+Besides regular work with its principal conductor, Laurence Cummings, the orchestra has performed under the direction of Rinaldo Alessandrini, Alfredo Bernardini, Amandine Beyer, Fabio Biondi, Harry Christophers, Antonio Florio, Paul Hillier, Paul McCreesh, Riccardo Minasi, Hervé Niquet, Andrew Parrott, Rachel Podger, Christophe Rousset, Dmitri Sinkovsky, Andreas Staier and Masaaki Suzuki, accompanying soloists such as Roberta Invernizzi, Franco Fagioli, Peter Kooij, Dmitri Sinkovsky, Alina Ibragimova, Rachel Podger, Marie Lys, Iestyn Davies, Rowan Pierce, Andreas Scholl, Pieter Wispelwey, Ilya Gringolts, Fernando Guimarães, Anna Dennis and Nuria Rial, and in the company of vocal groups like The Sixteen, Coro Casa da Música and Coro Infantil Casa da Música.

 Principal Conductor